Reading is our source of knowledge, our ‘door’ to the outside world and the explorative tool of different fields.

-This leaves many books on the shelf, literally, and so many great books that have real potential to be a hit are dismissed simply because they have not been targeted by great marketing campaign.
+This leaves many books on the shelf, literally.
 Therefore, we need to follow certain steps to ensure that the future generation can cultivate a love for reading.

 Set an example and Read

 If we’re going to encourage children to read, we need to do it ourselves, youngsters have a habit of copying adults.

 Demonstrate that reading is fun so read for pleasure, information, instructions, connecting with others, and so on.

 Read to your child from the earliest age possible even if he or she is only few months and not just at bedtime.